Harrison Bader Player Props: Yankees vs. Athletics

 |Games w/1+ RBI

-- The Athletics pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks last in MLB.

-- The Athletics had the 24th-ranked team ERA across all MLB pitching staffs (4.53).
+- The Athletics have a 7.31 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to allow the most home runs in baseball (64 total, 1.7 per game).

-- Sears gets the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- Muller (1-2 with a 6.62 ERA and 21 strikeouts in 34 2/3 innings pitched) gets the start for the Athletics, his eighth of the season.

-- The left-hander last pitched on Thursday against the Seattle Mariners, when he threw six scoreless innings while giving up four hits.
+- The lefty last appeared on Saturday against the Kansas City Royals, when he tossed 5 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 27-year-old has put up an ERA of 5.06, with 9.6 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .250 batting average against him.
+- In seven games this season, the 25-year-old has put up a 6.62 ERA and 5.6 strikeouts per nine innings, while giving up a batting average of .343 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.